Walter Cowen Short: Post-war

 After leaving Cuba, Short served with the 10th Cavalry regiment at Fort Riley, Kansas and Fort Sam Houston, Texas.
 He was then ordered back to Cuba as the officer in charge of a 100-man detail from the 10th Cavalry.
 Short and his men took part in the United States Military Government in Cuba, and Short was appointed de facto governor of the city of Bayamo and surrounding towns.
 Under his leadership, 10th Cavalry soldiers drove out or captured gangs of robbers who had long dominated the area, and killed 37.
 They improved sanitation in Bayamo, established several new schools, installed telegraph lines, and improved the roads between the city and Cuba's coastline.

 After his service in Cuba, Short was assigned to Vancouver Barracks, Washington as a major in the 35th United States Volunteer Infantry.
 The regiment was soon ordered to the Philippines, where Short served during the Philippine–American War.
 He was mustered out of the volunteer service in 1901 and promoted to captain as a member of the 13th Cavalry at Fort Keogh, Montana.

 In 1902, the Army established the Cavalry School at Fort Riley, and Short was appointed its first senior instructor.
-He remained on the faculty until 1907, when he was selected for attendance at the Cavalry School in Saumur, France.
+He remained on the faculty until 1907, when he was selected for attendance at the Saumur Cavalry School in France.
 After completing the course as a student, which enabled him to observe French methods of instruction, Short returned to Fort Riley as the Cavalry School's assistant commandant, where he remained until 1911.

 Short was assigned to the 1st Cavalry Regiment in 1911.
 In addition to performing duty with his regiment at the Presidio of San Francisco, Short was also assigned as commander of Fort Yosemite and the troops assigned to oversee the operations of Yosemite National Park.
 In 1913, Short was assigned to Schofield Barracks, Hawaii as a member of the 4th Cavalry Regiment.
 In 1915 he was promoted to major and assigned to the 16th Cavalry at Fort Ringgold, Texas.
 During this assignment, Short performed duty on the Texas-Mexico Border during the Pancho Villa Expedition.